jonathdls/Naval_Architect-Marine_Analysis/README.md

 Before you apply for this position we first challenge you to a quiz on the topics hydrodynamics and coding.
 The idea is to give you an opportunity to learn about some important topics for this position and demonstrate basic understanding.

-If you have stumbled upon this repository without reading the job ad first, pleas refer to [finn.no](http://www.finn.no/???) or [sevassp.com](http://www.sevanssp.com/???)
+If you have stumbled upon this repository without reading the job ad first, please refer to [finn.no](http://www.finn.no/???) or [sevassp.com](http://www.sevanssp.com/???)

 ## Quiz